Where to Pick Blueberries in the Triangle and Surrounding Areas

 Creekside Farm Berries

-2017 season: Check Facebook page for latest updates.
-Likely opening the beginning of July.
+2018 season: Check Facebook page for latest updates.
+Likely opening late June.

 Offers pick-your-own and pick up at the farm blueberries.
 Blackberries, seasonal vegetables, honey, blueberry salsa, syrups, jams and juice also available.